 "Here lies Queen Elizabeth, daughter of the former King Edward IV, sister of the formerly appointed King Edward V, once the wife of King Henry VII, and the renowned mother of Henry VIII.
 She met her day of death in the Tower of London on the 11th day of February in the year of Our Lord 1502, having fulfilled the age of 37 years" (This date is given in Old Style dating, now called 1503).

-The funeral effigies, which were displayed in the Museum (now closed), will be on show in the new Jubilee Galleries, due to open in 2018.
+The funeral effigies will be on show in the new Jubilee Galleries, due to open in mid 2018.

 Henry VII by S.B.Chrimes